-SQL Server Test and Dev: Rights via Visual Studio Compared to Commercial Licenses
+SQL Test and Dev: Visual Studio vs Traditional Licenses

 Understanding the rights associated with using SQL Server included with Visual Studio compared to regular licenses in testing and development can be detrimental to keeping your software budget under control.